 Understanding the typical users of each platform can help determine if one fits your needs better:

-- Discord is predominantly used by gamers (over 50% of users).
-It’s also popular among other online communities focused on interests like anime, art, music, etc. Most users are under 35.
+- Discord is predominantly used by gamers and online communities.
+Most users are under 35.

 - WhatsApp has a highly diverse international user base.
 It’s popular worldwide across all age groups.
 WhatsApp sees significant use for personal communication and business messaging.